SimVascular/simvascular.github.io-archive/source/documentation/meshing/_meshsimOverview.md

 MeshSim is a component mesher used to create high quality meshes from CAD Models.
 Meshing capabilities include surface and volumetric meshing, boundary layer meshing, and local meshing refinement.
 MeshSim is a Licensed SimVascular package and must be purchased in order to be used with the Software.

+#### Isotropic Meshing

+To generate an isotropic mesh, we either need to specify a desired number of elements or some property (e.g. maximum edge length for each element) of the mesh.
+In our case, we will specify the maximum allowable edge length for a given element for the entire mesh.
+In the “Global Max Edge Size” field, type in “0.3”.
+Click on the “Run Mesher (Internal)” button.
+A pop-up window will ask you if you would like to continue; click “Yes”.
+Another Pop-up Window will ask, “Use currently selected meshing options?
+This will save/overwrite the meshing script file.”
+Click, “Yes.”